openintegrationhub/Data-and-Domain-Models/MasterDataModels/Collaborations/README.md

 # Introduction

 In the following the master data model for the domain collaboration is explained in detail.
-As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema (soon) as well as a descrption table exists.
+As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a description table exists.

 # Basic Idea
-The first version of the collaboration model will include models for e-mail, calendarevents and tasks.
+The first version of the collaboration model will include models for e-mail, calendar events and tasks.
 Through community feedback these were identified as the most important models in the collaboration domain.

 Because all three of the models have identical properties they will be set in relation to an central element.